 Express your feelings

-Research the condition and stay up-to-date on the latest treatments.
-Take notes during your doctor appointments.
-And ask your doctor to clarify information you don’t understand.
-It is also important to find reliable information when looking online.
-Ask your doctor for a recommendation of where you can read up about your condition.
+Research the condition and stay up-to-date on the latest treatments in order to ask thoughtful questions at each checkup.
+Take notes during your appointments and ask your doctor to clarify any information you don’t understand.

 Take your mind off your disease